Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: METHODOLOGY

-A vehicle traveling in a traffic network according to certain turning ratios can be formalized as a time-homogeneous absorbing Markov chain by treating a vehicle presenting on a link $l$ as a random variable with probability $Pr(X=l)$.
-The state space of this Markov chain is a finite set with size $|\mathcal{V}^e|$.
-The transition matrix $\mathbf{P}$ is exactly the adjacency matrix of graph $\mathcal{G}^e$, and is defined as follows:
+The movement of a vehicle within a traffic network, guided by specific turning ratios, can be modeled as a time-homogeneous absorbing Markov chain.
+In this model, the presence of a vehicle on a link $l$ is represented as a random variable with probability $Pr(x=l)$.
+The state space of the Markov chain is finite, comprising $|\mathcal{V}^e|$ states, corresponding to the total number of links in the network.
+The transition matrix $\mathbf{P}$ corresponds to the weighted adjacency matrix of the graph $\mathcal{G}^e$, defined as follows: